Use a Custom Domain with Tableau Cloud

 • Administrator privileges to the DNS configuration of the parent domain.
 You must have administrator privileges to add CNAME records to the DNS configuration of the parent domain.

-A parent domain is the primary domain at the top of the DNS hierarchy, containing child domains (or subdomains) beneath it.
-For example, “example.com” is a parent domain, with subdomains like “abc.example.com” or “xyz.example.com” connected to it.
+A parent domain is the primary domain in a DNS hierarchy.
+It contains child domains, or subdomains.
+For example, example.com is a parent domain, while subdomains such as abc.example.com or xyz.example.com sit beneath it.

 TLS certificate requirements

 Acquire a valid TLS certificate chain file and private key from a trusted authority (for example, Verisign, Thawte, Comodo, GoDaddy).
-You can’t use an internal certificate issued by your company.
+You can’t use an internal certificate issued by your organization.

 When acquiring a TLS certificate for the custom domain, follow these guidelines and requirements: